Best Cat Insurance

 Research providers that match your priorities

-Focus on insurers with a solid history of covering cats in your state.
-Go beyond the monthly rate and check how they handle claims, how stable they are financially and how customers rate their experience.
+Look at insurers with a proven track record of covering cats in your state.
+Check how they handle claims and how customers rate their experience.

 4. 4